-4.6.1.9 The design of switchboards, which have no space at the rear, shall be such that the access is ensured to all parts, which require maintenance.
+4.6.1.9 The design of switchboards and control consoles not accessible from the rear shall be such that the access is ensured to all parts requiring maintenance.

 Arrangements shall be provided for doors of switchboards to fix them in the open position.